XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * Blacklist based on Sha256 hash from Malware Bazaar API (only the newest 1000 list) (<a href="https://bazaar.abuse.ch/">Malware Bazaar</a>)

 ### Known Weakness and Bug:
+* Terminal Log & Notification kinda bugged now , iam still working on fixing it
+* there is a chance of False Positive , if this happen just close the app (report if you can , screenshot the Terminal Log output)
 * Will close other app and process during detection
 * Ransomware sometimes still can Encrypt some of your file
 * Some Fileless Ransomware can bypass this app(Screenlocker or Disklocker like Petya) (This is because my app dependd heavily on Yara Rules , Honeypot , Hash)
 * Some ransomware can bypass this app by killing this app process or check where's my honeypot file and skip it (i probably know how to fix this?)
 * Depends heavily with Windows API library (You need to optimize and rewrite the script again to use on other OS)
 * if you turn off then turning on the Realtime Protection again the Yara Scan feature wont work anymore (for now just re open the app)
-* Terminal Log & Notification kinda bugged now , iam still working on fixing it

 # To Be Added (Ideas)
 * Machine-Learning (this might take a long time because i need to learn about ML and create a custom Dataset)